-- 1. Open the file disk_out_ref.ex2, load all variables, (see Exercise 2.7). - 2.
-Add the stream tracer filter to disk_out_ref.ex2. - 3.
+- 2. Add the stream tracer filter to disk\out\ref.ex2. - 3.
 Change the Seed Type parameter in the properties panel to Point Cloud. - 4.
 Uncheck the Show Sphere checkbox Show Sphere in the properties panel under the seed type. - 5.
 Click the button to accept these parameters.